lcls-users/lcls-users/docs/during/om.md

     The instructions below are valid as of LCLS Run 22 (first half of calendar year 2024).
 Some details of the setup may change slightly in the near future.
 Refer back to this page at the beginning of each run for potential updates.

 ### Prepare workspace {: #prepare_workspace}

+(This section should take no more than 5-10 minutes)

 At the beginning of your first shift you need to prepare OM's working directory.
 This requires access to the operator account for the hutch you will be running the experiment at (`mfxopr`, `cxiopr`, ...).
 The instructions below will be done from the perspective of `mfxopr`.
 You may need to subsitute the correct operator or machine names for your hutch to run the commands.
 The full set of commands without explanatory text can be copied at the end of this block - names will still need to be edited.

 !!! note "Skip Ahead"